Sustainable Development Goals

 While the target sets out a commitment to increase support to developing countries for biodiversity, there is no set numerical target.

-The latest data shows that total aid commitments for biodiversity have declined over recent years in absolute terms and stood at 7.2 billion USD in 2020.
-This is slightly higher than in 2019, but lower than from 2015-2018.
+The latest data shows that total aid commitments for biodiversity have declined over recent years in absolute terms and stood at 9.8 billion USD in 2022, equalling the levels seen in 2015 and 2017.

 No data is available on the revenue generated and finance mobilized from biodiversity-relevant economic instruments.